Davester47/legoev3/README.md

 ### Coming Soon:

-Input and sensor support is next.
+Input and sensor support is in the works.